enricorox/USTAR-CR/README.md

 ## Dependencies
 There are no dependencies.
-However, you'll need [GGCAT](https://github.com/algbio/ggcat) in order to compute a compacted de Bruijn graph (cdBG) of your multi-fasta file.
+However, you'll need [GGCAT](https://github.com/algbio/ggcat) in order to compute a colored compacted de Bruijn graph (cdBG) of your multi-fasta file.

 ## How to download and compile
 * `git clone https://github.com/enricorox/USTAR`.